Young House Love

 Steps For Adding Cabinet Crown Molding

-1. Attach scrap wood to nail into
+1. Attach scrap wood above your cabinet to nail the crown into

 2. Measure and cut your crown molding

-3. Nail in the crown
+3. Nail in the crown molding

 4. Caulk and paint